PhoengZ/Portfolio-v2/README.md

 bun run preview
 ```

-Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.
+---

+For more details, see the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) and [deployment guide](https://nuxt.com/docs/getting-started/deployment).